 You may have experienced a lovebomb.

-What is a Lovebomb?
+What is a lovebomb?

 Lovebomb is a term used to describe an intense, overwhelming display of love and affection in romantic relationships.
 It is a manipulative tactic and a form of emotional abuse, with the love bomber attempting to gain power over their partner through excessive displays of love and attention, ultimately for their benefit.

-However, these seemingly sweet characteristics mask underlying issues, including deep insecurity or possessiveness.
+These seemingly sweet characteristics mask underlying issues, including deep insecurity or possessiveness.
 A love bomber seeks validation from others to feel better about themself or attempts to manipulate those around them to achieve specific goals.

-Signature Signs of a Lovebomb
+Signature signs of a lovebomb

 There are some signature signs of love bombing to look out for.
 If you are involved with a love bomber, you may notice some of the following red flags:

-• Jumping into a relationship fast:
+- Jumping into a relationship fast:

 They can seem very eager to get into a relationship right away.
 They’ll often be generous with gifts, compliments, and affection to quickly draw someone into their life.

-• Constant contact:
+- Constant contact:

 They typically demand constant attention from their significant other.
-This attention could come from love letters, phone calls, or daily texts to check-in.
+This attention could come from love letters, phone calls, or daily texts to check in.

-• Guilt trips and emotional manipulation:
+- Guilt trips and emotional manipulation:

 They may manipulate emotions by using guilt trips to make their partner feel obligated to stay in the relationship.
 They may also use love bombing to control their partner’s behavior.

-• Abrupt shifts in attitude:
+- Abrupt shifts in attitude:

 They may be sudden shifts where the love bomber withdraws their love and affection.
 This shift can leave the recipient feeling confused and upset.

-• Isolate from other relationships:
+- Isolate from other relationships:

-They often try to isolate their partners by discouraging outside relationships, regardless of if it consists of friends or a family member.
+They often try to isolate their partners by discouraging outside relationships, regardless of whether it consists of friends or a family member.
 It all comes down to controlling who the other person spends time with.

-• Talk about being soulmates:
+- Talk about being soulmates:

 They often talk about how unique and special the relationship is.
 They may also compare their partner to other people in an overly positive way to make them feel special and different from others.

-• Talk about your detailed future life together:
+- Talk about your detailed future life together:

 They may make significant promises and talk about detailed future plans.
 These promises and plans can be an attempt to create a false sense of security in the relationship or to manipulate their partner into staying by making them feel like they’re part of something bigger.

-• The grand gestures make you feel uncomfortable:
+- The grand gestures make you feel uncomfortable:

 They may try to make grand gestures or buy expensive gifts to demonstrate love.
 However, these grand gestures or gifts might make you feel uncomfortable, making you feel obligated to return the favor.

-• They idealize you and devalue themselves:
+- They idealize you and devalue themselves:

-They may put their significant other on a pedestal while simultaneously devaluing themselves.
+Love-bombers may put their significant other on a pedestal while simultaneously devaluing themselves.
 This display can be an attempt to make the other person feel special and needed in the relationship or manipulate them into staying.

-• You question who you are or feel lost in the relationship:
+- You question who you are or feel lost in the relationship:

-In the beginning, being love bombed can feel exciting and fun or lead you to feel loved by them because they shower you with love and affection.
+In the beginning, being love-bombed can feel exciting and fun or lead you to feel loved by them because they shower you with love and affection.

-Lovebomb vs. Real Love
+Lovebomb vs. real love

 A lovebomb is a form of manipulation designed to quickly draw someone into a relationship by showering their partner with excessive attention.